johnrcd/rovi-blog/_posts/2024-02-18-ascension.md

 When coming up with bosses, I thought it would be cool if all the bosses were connected in some way -- rather than being just stronger-than-normal souls.

 One of the ideas I had was to name the bosses after the five stages of grief, then figure it out from there.
-I didn't actually follow this very well -- Galar's name was Grief initially because I thought grief was one of the stages (...don't ask how), but I used it properly for the second boss.
+I didn't actually follow this very well -- Galar's name was Grief initially because I thought grief was one of the stages (...don't ask how).

-Anger.
+For the second boss, I chose anger.

 (insert Dicter image)